Xe/ln/README.md

-# saw: A better logger for Go
+# ln: The Natural Logger for Go

-`saw` provides a simple interface to logging, and metrics, and obviates the need to utilize purpose built metrics packages, like `go-metrics` for simple use cases.
+`ln` provides a simple interface to logging, and metrics, and obviates the need to utilize purpose built metrics packages, like `go-metrics` for simple use cases.

-The design of `saw` centers around the idea of key-value pairs, which can be interpreted on the fly, but "Filters" to do things such as aggregated metrics, and report said metrics to, say Librato, or statsd.
+The design of `ln` centers around the idea of key-value pairs, which can be interpreted on the fly, but "Filters" to do things such as aggregated metrics, and report said metrics to, say Librato, or statsd.